oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Dynamically Linked Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Modules may be interdependent, i.e., a module may contain functions and global variables that are used and defined by different modules.
 Such a module is said to have both import as well as export linkage requirements.
-Private variables are not transferrable between linked modules, i.e., their visibility is limited to the module in which they are defined.
+Private variables are not transferable between linked modules, i.e., their visibility is limited to the module in which they are defined.
 Only global variables or static values passed to linked functions are visible between linked modules.
 All the import linkage requirements of a module must be satisfied before a kernel can be created from that module.
 Modules that have no imports do not need to be linked.
 Dynamically linking modules together is performed using ${x}ModuleDynamicLink.
 Modules cannot have ambiguous import dependencies, i.e., imported functions and global variables must only be defined once in any given set of modules passed to ${x}ModuleDynamicLink.
 Imports are linked only once.
 Once all the import dependencies of a module have been linked, the use of that fully import-linked module in subsequent calls to ${x}ModuleDynamicLink will not cause the imports of the module to be re-linked.

 The ${x}ModuleDynamicLink function can optionally generate a link log object ${x}_module_build_log_handle_t.